-The development of travel on large liners going to far away places and the new modernist 1930s architecture boosted the use of murals.
+As a result the development of travel on large liners the use of murals was boosted everywhere.
+Going to far away places the beautiful streamlined ships combined with the new modernist 1930s architecture had a huge influence.

-Almost every country in the world has stunning examples of Deco architecture and many with interiors and murals that are intact.
+Almost every country in the world has stunning examples of Art Deco architecture.
+Many have interiors and murals that are intact to this day.

-The Art Deco 1930’s style was universal in art and architecture and has been a major influence on many fashions and styles since.
+Consequently, the Art Deco 1930’s style was universal in art and architecture.
+It has been a major influence on many fashions and styles since.

 The interpretation of the art

-Kate has perfected an Art Deco 1930s style in some of her murals; she has been commissioned to paint many murals that depict this era and its style.
+Significantly, in some of her murals, Kate has perfected an Art Deco 1930s style.
+Painting many murals that depict the era and its stylishness.

 Frequently, the inspiration for these murals is Tamara de Lempika, who was a Polish born Parisienne painter fashionable in the 1930s.